Instagram now has over a BILLION active users. Understanding what hacks you can use to stand out from the gargantuan crowd is more critical than ever.

 Image from HubSpot.

-Hubspot found that Instagram videos with the most comments, and therefore the most engagement, were in-fact 25 to 30 seconds.
+Hubspot found that Instagram videos with the most comments, therefore the most engagement, were in-fact 25 to 30 seconds.

 To be exact, videos that were 26 seconds long resulted in the most comments.